Object Detection in 20 Years: A Survey: Speed-Up of Detection

 The integral image is an important method in image processing.
 It helps to rapidly calculate summations over image sub-regions.
 The essence of integral image is the integral-differential separability of convolution in signal processing:

-where if $d g(x) / dx$ is a sparse signal, then the convolution can be accelerated by the right part of this equation.
-Although the VJ detector \cite{CVPR01-VJ} is well known for the integral image acceleration, before it was born, the integral image has already been used to speed up a CNN model \cite{NIPS98-Boxlets} and achieved more than 10 times acceleration.

-In addition to the above examples, integral image can also be used to speed up more general features in object detection, e.g., color histogram, gradient histogram \cite{ICCV09-HOGLBP, CVPR06-FastHOG, CVPR05-IntegralHist, BMVC09-Integral}, etc. A typical example is to speed up HOG by computing integral HOG maps \cite{ICCV09-HOGLBP, CVPR06-FastHOG}.
-Instead of accumulating pixel values in a traditional integral image, the integral HOG map accumulates gradient orientations in an image, as shown in Fig.\ \ref{figure:integral-HOGmap}.
-As the histogram of a cell can be viewed as the summation of the gradient vector in a certain region, by using the integral image, it is possible to compute a histogram in a rectangle region of an arbitrary position and size with a constant computational overhead.
-The integral HOG map has been used in pedestrian detection and has achieved dozens of times' acceleration without losing any accuracy \cite{CVPR06-FastHOG}.
+where if $d g(x) / dx$ is a sparse signal, then the convolution can be accelerated by the right part of this equation \cite{CVPR01-VJ, NIPS98-Boxlets}.
+The integral image can also be used to speed up more general features in object detection, e.g., color histogram, gradient histogram \cite{ICCV09-HOGLBP, CVPR06-FastHOG, CVPR05-IntegralHist, BMVC09-Integral}, etc. A typical example is to speed up HOG by computing integral HOG maps \cite{ICCV09-HOGLBP, CVPR06-FastHOG}, as shown in Fig.\ \ref{figure:integral-HOGmap}.
+Integral HOG map has been used in pedestrian detection and has achieved dozens of times' acceleration without losing any accuracy \cite{CVPR06-FastHOG}.

-Later in 2009, P. Doll{\'a}r \emph{et al.} proposed a new type of image feature called Integral Channel Features (ICF), which can be considered as a more general case of the integral image features, and has been successfully used in pedestrian detection \cite{BMVC09-Integral}.
-ICF achieves state-of-the-art detection accuracy under the near realtime detection speed in its time.